 Measure free play at the top of the lever.
-Free play should be 5~15 mm $({}^{3}\!/{16} \sim {}^{9}\!/{16}$ in).
+Free play should be $\frac{3}{16}$ ~ $\frac{9}{16}$ in (5~15 mm).
 If adjustment is necessary:

-- 1. Loosen the locknuts with a 10 mm wrench, and move the adjuster up or down as required. - 2.
-Tighten the locknuts and recheck free play. - 3.
+- 1. Loosen the lock nuts with a 10 mm wrench, and move the adjuster up or down as required. - 2.
+Tighten the lock nuts and recheck free play. - 3.
 Start the engine outdoors.
 Move the throttle to FAST.
 Release the flywheel brake lever; the engine should stop quickly.
 If the flywheel brake does not operate properly with the correct cable adjustment, take the mower to a an authorized Honda servicing dealer for repair.